cloud4rpi/docs/docs/index.md

 ## Hacking Together some Code

-We have prepared sample code for several platforms in the [-examples](https://github.com/cloud4rpi) repositories to demonstrate sending data to the Cloud.
+We have prepared sample code for several platforms in [our repositories](https://github.com/cloud4rpi) to demonstrate sending data to the Cloud.

 Get **Cloud4RPi examples** for your device.
 You can use `git`, or `wget` with `unzip` for this.